Clock changes are part of seaman’s life. The first time I heard about the ship’s time being retarded was, well, a bit confusing.

 1. Avoid confusion

 I work in a tanker ship and when the loading arm is connected, some jettymen ask for the time of connection.
+This is to synchronize the activities in both parties’ official logs.

 2. Long voyages